In Mexico, the civil law legal system is applicable.

 An invention is defined as any human creation that allows the transformation of matter or energy that exists in nature, for its use and to meet mankind’s needs.
-In consequence, an invention will be subject to patentability if the Mexican Industrial Property Law (MIPL) coincides with the international criteria for patentability, as an invention is patentable if it is new, involves an inventive step and is susceptible to industrial use.
+In consequence, an invention will be subject to patentability if the Federal Law for the Protection of IP (FLPIP) coincides with the international criteria for patentability, as an invention is patentable if it is new, involves an inventive step and is susceptible to industrial use.

 Patent documents should contain descriptions of scientific and technical concepts as well as practical details of the processes and apparatus required to enable the inventions.
-However, the following developments are not considered as inventions under the MIPL:
+However, the following developments are not considered as inventions or not patentable under the FLPIP: